tobek/laminae/notes.md

 Abortive, monstrous, or unkindly mixed,
 Dissolved on earth, fleet hither, and in vain,
 Till final dissolution, wander here,
-Not in the neighbouring moon, as some have dreamed;
-Those argent fields more likely habitants,
-Translated saints, or middle spirits hold
-Betwixt the angelical and human kind...
 ---corrupt nature in the void that travesties God's creation, PL Book III 455-62

 Incensed with indignation, Satan stood